pestphp/docs/expectations.md

 ## Higher Order Expectations

+> **NOTE:** You cannot call methods and properties on your expectation value that conflict with methods in the `Expectation` API using Higher Order Expectations.

 You may create expectations on `methods` or `properties` of the original expectation value.
 As an example, imagine you're testing that a `User` can be created within your system.
 You might want to test that a variety of attributes have been stored correctly:

 ```php